visits

 Posted on: Nov, 19th 2010

 The data warehouses or multidimensional databases, are a kind of technology that has constant grow of use in the enterprises in the last years.
 This isn't strange, because with the techniques of data mining, the enterprises can predict the future, something very important to take decision.
 Do you want to know how?
-Read more of:
+Don't left of read the rest of "Data Warehouses and data mining to predict the future"